 If there’s one thing you can rely on in Florida, it’s the weather being a fickle, fickle thing.
 It did a complete 180 from dropping temperatures in November to highs of 79 around Christmas.
 And yes I should be happy except for one thing.

 It makes people like me who joined the oh-no-it’s-cold now bandwagon where I lent a hearty voice to the collective bemoaners now feel like a sun-tanned hypocrite.
 And it’s not like I can take back all my moaning either cause it’s all immortalized on the blog.
 But to my credit, the temp dropped to 35 degrees this week so my weather credibility isn’t completely shot.

 But I know there are those out there that still deserve to moan, especially those up north.
-And for those with the sniffles or just feel like you need some classic comfort, here’s a one pot homemade chicken noodle soup for you.
+And for those with the sniffles or who just feel like you need some classic comfort food, here’s a one-pot homemade chicken noodle soup for you.

 ♡ Affiliate disclosure: As an Amazon Associate, I earn commissions from qualifying purchases from Amazon.com.
 You can learn more about it here.